fabiangunzinger/online-experiments/chapters/notes_on_ding2023first.md

 Move this section to main chapter once It's complete.

 Path to victory
-- [ ] Write out proof of lemma C.2 from Moleskin
+- [x] Write out proof of lemma C.2 from Moleskin
+- [ ] Start my setup with term definitions I use in my book
-- [ ] Write down proof of Lemma 4.1 which is important
+- [ ] Write down proof of Lemma 4.1 which is important, use my definitiosn
-- [ ] Write out definitions for means and variances for neyman problem (use notes form imbens)
+- [ ] Write out definitions for means and variances for neyman problem (use my definitions)
 - [ ] Then use chat notes on lemma 2 ([here](https://chatgpt.com/share/67c14491-afb4-8005-a06c-b6634c6ab20f)) to apply to Neyman problem.
 Basic approach:
 	- [ ] Start with var tau = var y1 bar + var y2 bar - 2cov y1bar, y2bar
 	- [ ] I have these from lemma c2